-- For the duration of the Standstill Period, unless the Company or its Affiliates or representatives have specifically invited or approved the Investor to do so in writing, neither the Investor nor any of its Affiliates or representatives acting on behalf of the Investor (collectively, the "Standstill Parties") will in any manner, directly or indirectly: (i) effect or seek, offer or propose (whether publicly or otherwise) to effect, or cause or knowingly participate in or in any way advise, assist or knowingly encourage any other Person to effect or seek, offer or propose (whether publicly or otherwise) to effect or participate in, (A) any acquisition of any securities (or beneficial ownership thereof) or assets of the Company, or any rights to acquire any such securities (including derivative securities representing the right to vote or economic benefit of any such securities) or assets; (B) any tender or exchange offer, merger or other business combination involving the Company; (C) any recapitalization, restructuring, liquidation, dissolution or other extraordinary transaction with respect to the Company; or (D) any "solicitation" of "proxies" (as such terms are used in the proxy rules of the SEC) or consents to vote any voting securities of the Company; (ii) form, join or in any way participate in a "group" (as defined under the Exchange Act) with respect to any securities of the Company; (iii) otherwise act, alone or in concert with others, to seek to control or influence the management, Board of Directors or policies of the Company; (iv) take any action that would reasonably be expected to require the Company to make a public announcement regarding any of the types of matters set forth in clause (i) above; (v) enter into any discussions or arrangements with any Third Party other than Investor's advisors with respect to any of the foregoing; or (vi) publicly disclose any intention, plan or arrangement regarding any of the foregoing.
-Notwithstanding anything to the contrary contained in this Agreement, Investor and its Affiliates shall not be precluded from owning or acquiring interests in mutual funds or similar entities that own capital stock of the Company, and nothing herein shall prohibit passive investments by pension or employee benefit plans of Investor. - 2.2 The Investor also agrees during the Standstill Period not to request the Company (or its directors, officers, employees or agents), directly or indirectly, to amend or waive any provision of this Section 2 (including this sentence). - 2.3 Notwithstanding anything to the contrary contained in this Agreement, if, at any time (i) a Third Party enters into a definitive agreement with the Company contemplating the acquisition (by way of merger, tender offer or otherwise) of more than fifty percent (50%) of the thenoutstanding Common Stock of the Company, of securities representing more than fifty percent (50%) of the voting power of all then-outstanding securities of the Company or all or substantially all of the consolidated assets of the Company or publicly announces its intention to do so, then the restrictions set forth in Section 2.1 shall terminate and cease to be of any further force or effect or (ii) a Third Party commences, or publicly announces an intention to commence, a tender or exchange offer that, if consummated, would make such third party the beneficial owner (within the meaning of Section 13(d)(1) of the Exchange Act) of at least 50% of the voting power of all then-outstanding securities of the Company, then until the expiration or termination of a tender or exchange offer that has been commenced or until the public announcement of a withdrawal or abandonment of an intention to commence a tender or exchange offer, the restrictions set forth in Section 2.1 shall be suspended and of no force or effect.
+For the duration of the Standstill Period, unless the Company or its Affiliates or 2 1 representatives have specifically invited or approved the Investor to do so in writing, neither the Investor nor any of its Affiliates (collectively, the "Standstill Parties") will in any manner, directly or indirectly (or instruct, encourage or facilitate any representatives acting on behalf of the Investor to): (i) effect or seek, offer or propose (whether publicly or otherwise) to effect, or cause or knowingly participate in or in any way advise, assist or knowingly encourage any other Person to effect or seek, offer or propose (whether publicly or otherwise) to effect or participate in, (A) any acquisition of any equity securities (or beneficial ownership thereof) or a material portion of the assets of the Company, or any rights to acquire any such securities (including derivative securities representing the right to vote or economic benefit of any such securities) or such assets; (B) any tender or exchange offer, merger or other business combination involving the Company; (C) any recapitalization, restructuring, liquidation, dissolution or other extraordinary transaction with respect to the Company; or (D) any "solicitation" of "proxies" (as such terms are used in the proxy rules of the SEC) or consents to vote any voting securities of the Company; (ii) form, join or in any way participate in a "group" (as defined under the Exchange Act) with respect to any securities of the Company; (iii) otherwise act, alone or in concert with others, in a manner primarily intended to seek to control or influence (A) the members of management or the Board of Directors of the Company, in each case in such individuals' capacities as members of management and/or the Board of Directors of the Company, respectively, or (B) the policies of the Company; (iv) take any action that would reasonably be expected to require the Company to make a public announcement regarding any of the types of matters set forth in clause (i) above; (v) enter into any discussions or arrangements with any Third Party other than the Investor's or any of its Affiliates' respective advisors or representatives with respect to any of the foregoing; or (vi) publicly disclose any intention, plan or arrangement regarding any of the foregoing.
+Notwithstanding anything to the contrary contained in this Agreement, the Investor and its Affiliates shall not be precluded from owning or acquiring interests in any diversified index, mutual funds or similar entities that own capital stock of the Company, and nothing herein shall prohibit investments by pension or employee benefit plans or trusts of the Investor.
+None of (x) the direct or indirect acquisition by the Investor or any of its Affiliates of securities or assets of the